EG2026/test-site/content/call_for_full_papers.md

 ##### *What about citing own prior art?*

 When authors cite previous work that they have authored (including any work where there is overlap between its author list and the author list of the present submission), the citation should be in the third person to preserve anonymity.
 There are, however, situations where such prior work should not be cited.
 This is the case if these prior works correspond to: (a) non-peer-reviewed prepublications of the submission (e.g., arXiv) with largely similar content (see also section on “arXiv Policy” below), or (b) prepublications with largely similar content (e.g., a poster that is not considered a publication).
 For (a), see section on “arXiv Policy” below.
 For (b), they should NOT be cited in the submission, as this would identify the authors.
 In both cases, these prepublications must be included in a text file and uploaded in the appropriate field of the submission form, as “Prepublications”.
-This information will be visible to IPC members but not to reviewers.
+This information will not be visible to reviewers.

 ---